sean-rowe/team-pattern/README.md

 ## Error Components

-**Error** components provide a robust error handling framework, acting as type guards to validate state objects.
+**Error** components provide an error handling framework, acting as type guards to validate state objects.
 They utilize Investigators to assess data and raise exceptions if validations fail.
 Delegators do not interact directly with Error components; instead, Workers and Investigators handle validations and error assertions.

 ### ❌ Incorrect Implementation